mefuller/Finite-Element-Analysis-Codes/README.md

 # Finite-Element-Analysis-Codes

 ### What this project is:
-This repository contains finite element analysis codes written in Matlab and Python.
+This repository contains finite element analysis codes written in Matlab.

 ### Why this project is useful:
 These codes are meant to be used for educational and research purposes.
 They provide a basic framework where constitutive models can be implemented, additional analysis capability tested and developed, or just to use as a way to learn the fundamentals of the finite element method.